thuntran/login-app/README.md

 The default mobile country code is +1 (United States).

-This app was bootstrapped with [Create React App](https://github.com/facebook/create-react-app) and use [Firebase](https://firebase.google.com/) for database.
+This app was bootstrapped with [Create React App](https://github.com/facebook/create-react-app) and use [Firebase](https://firebase.google.com/) for backend and database.

 ## Structure of the Project

-This is an React app that was created using `create-react-app`.
+This is a React app that was created using `create-react-app`.

 - The content of the app, including titles, input fields and submit buttons, is stored under `src/App.js`.
 Approriate chunks of code from [Firebase](https://firebase.google.com/) documentation for access code authentication purposes are also included in `src/App.js`.